Long-Beach-Nonprofit-Guide/docs/docs/file-for-california-state-tax-exemption.md

 1. **Wait for a determination**: After the application has been submitted, the organization must wait for the California Franchise Tax Board to review the application and make a determination on its state tax-exempt status.
 The FTB aims to process exemption applications within 90 days.
 Once the organization has been granted state tax-exempt status, it will receive a determination letter from the FTB confirming its exemption from California state income tax.

+## Outcomes

+Filed for California state tax exemption with the California Franchise Tax Board.
+The organization is now exempt from paying California state income tax on its income.

 ## Cost

 - None